ecamo19/learning_book/docs/how_to/program_in_cpp.md

 ## Cpp type system

 C++ is object oriented language.
 Think as a object with specific characteristic that define it.
-Like a dog or a light swittch.
+Like a dog or a light switch.

-A dog has 4 legs
+A dog has 4 legs, barks and has furry tail.
+In this example the s